alexntelifilippidis/real-time-stock-streaming/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Use the PR template in `.github/pull_request_template.md`

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Apache Software Foundation for Kafka and Spark
+- Pydantic team for excellent data validation
-- The open-source community for excellent documentation
+- The open-source community
-- Stock market APIs for inspiration

 ---

 ⭐ **Star this repo** if you found it helpful!
 🐛 **Found a bug?** [Open an issue](https://github.com/your-username/real-time-stock-streaming/issues)
 💡 **Have ideas?** [Start a discussion](https://github.com/your-username/real-time-stock-streaming/discussions)

+**Made with ❤️ and ☕ by Data Engineers, for Data Engineers**